World IPv6 Day and World IPv6 Launch Day: World IPv6 Day

-The test primarily consisted of websites publishing AAAA records, which allow IPv6 capable hosts to connect using IPv6.
+The test primarily consisted of websites publishing AAAA records, which allow IPv6-capable hosts to connect using IPv6.
 Although Internet service providers (ISP) have been encouraged to participate, they were not expected to deploy anything active on that day, just increase their readiness to handle support issues.
 The concept was widely discussed at the 2010 Google IPv6 Conference.

 Many companies and organizations participated in the experiment, including the largest search engines, social networking websites and Internet backbone & content distribution networks.

 Participants

-There were more than 400 participants in the original World IPv6 Day. included some of the most heavily accessed destinations on the Internet, content distribution networks, as well as various Internet service and infrastructure providers including: Comcast, Google, Yahoo, Facebook, Yandex YouTube, Akamai Technologies, Limelight Networks, Microsoft, Vonage, AOL, Mapquest, T-Online, Cisco, Juniper Networks, Huawei, the US Department of Commerce, MasterCard, the BBC, and Telmex.
+There were more than 400 participants in the original World IPv6 Day. including some of the most heavily accessed destinations on the Internet, content distribution networks, as well as various Internet service and infrastructure providers including: Comcast, Google, Yahoo, Facebook, Yandex YouTube, Akamai Technologies, Limelight Networks, Microsoft, Vonage, AOL, Mapquest, T-Online, Cisco, Juniper Networks, Huawei, the NTP pool, the US Department of Commerce, MasterCard, the BBC, and Telmex.

 Results

-Major carriers measured the percentage of IPv6 traffic of all Internet traffic as increasing from 0.024 to 0.041 with respect to native and tunneled stacks combined.
+Major carriers measured the percentage of IPv6 traffic of all Internet traffic as increasing from 0.024% to 0.041% with respect to native and tunneled stacks combined.

 Most IPv6 traffic in consumer access networks was to Google sites.
 Demonstrating the need for content sites to adopt IPv6 for success, the biggest increase was actually in 6to4 transitional technologies.

 Early results indicated that the day passed according to plan and without significant problems for the participants.

 Cisco and Google reported no significant issues during the test.
 Facebook called the results encouraging, and decided to leave their developer site IPv6-enabled as a result.
 But the consensus was that more work needed to be done before IPv6 could consistently be applied.

 The participants said they would continue to perform detailed analyses of the data.
 Many participants found it worthwhile to continue to maintain dual-stacks.